aws/aws-cdk/packages/@aws-cdk/aws-appconfig-alpha/README.md

 });
 ```

+Environment monitors also support L1 CfnEnvironment.MonitorsProperty constructs.
+However, this is not the recommended approach for CloudWatch alarms because a role will not be auto-generated if not provided.

 ## Extension

 An extension augments your ability to inject logic or behavior at different points during the AWS AppConfig workflow of creating or deploying a configuration.